tom-mcmillan/ndel/docs/philosophy.md

 Think of NDEL as the missing semantic layer between raw DS/ML code and LLM reasoning.
 You hand an LLM a pipeline graph, privacy-filtered and domain-shaped, plus a DSL schema.
 The LLM then writes the NDEL description within that envelope—different LLMs may phrase things differently, and that is expected.

+NDEL is provider-agnostic: you bring the LLM client.
+NDEL never invokes remote APIs on its own.
+Deterministic rendering exists for debugging; the primary path is through a user-supplied LLM.

 ## Why non-determinism?
 - **Flexibility**: Different teams and domains can adopt their own dialects and phrasings.
 - **Domain adaptation**: LLMs can reinterpret the same structure with domain-specific nuance.